 Ashley Benton

-Ashley Benton, MSW is an advocate with more than 20 years of experience in providing a wide array of services to the Deaf, Hard of Hearing and DeafBlind communities.
-She has been recognized for outstanding leadership and service within these communities.
-Ms. Benton is currently the Deaf/DeafBlind Services Coordinator and a member of the Executive Program Coordination Team with the NC Division of Services for the Deaf and Hard of Hearing (DSDHH).
-Prior to joining DSDHH, she was a Licensed Clinical Social Worker and a Mental Health and Substance Abuse therapist.
-She is DeafBlind with Usher Syndrome and communicates using tactile American Sign Language, ProTactile and Haptics.
+Ashley Benton, MSW is an advocate with more than 25 years of experience in providing a wide array of services to the Deaf, Hard of Hearing and DeafBlind populations.
+Ms. Benton is the Director of Field Services for the Helen Keller National Center (HKNC).
+Her professional experience includes being the Deaf/DeafBlind/Hard of Hearing Services Lead with the NC Division of Mental Health, Developmental Disabilities, and Substance Use Services, and the Deaf/DeafBlind Services Coordinator with the NC Division of Services for the Deaf and Hard of Hearing.
+She was a Licensed Clinical Social Worker and Mental Health/Substance Use therapist.
 Ms. Benton received her MSW with Deaf, Hard of Hearing, and DeafBlind specialty certification from East Carolina University.
-Her experience includes serving as director of the NC Deaf-Blind Associates (NCDBA) DeafBlind Weekend at Camp Dogwood, board member of DeafBlind Citizens in Action (DBCA), long-time representative of the Deaf and DeafBlind communities on the NC Council for the Deaf and Hard of Hearing, board member of the NC Interpreter and Transliterator Licensing Board, member of the National Task Force on DeafBlind Interpreting and serving as coordinator of the AADB Mentoring Pilot Project.
-Ms. Benton grew up on a farm in eastern NC, is married to a sign language interpreter and has a teenage son.
-She enjoys reading, socializing with friends, and riding her tandem bike.
+Her community involvement includes currently serving as Vice President of the NC DeafBlind Associates (NCDBA), former board member of the NC Interpreter and Transliterator Licensing Board, former member of the National Task Force on DeafBlind Interpreting and serving as coordinator of the American Association of the Deaf-Blind Mentoring Pilot Project.
+Ms. Benton grew up on a family farm in eastern NC, is married to a sign language interpreter and has a young adult son.
+She enjoys reading, spending time with friends and riding her tandem bike.

 Liam Coleman